-Goal 14: One credit of DSAM 462 meets this requirement
+Goal 14: Experiential Learning goal/1 credit (One credit of DSAM 462 meets this requirement.)

-Bachelor of Fine Arts Degrees require the following requirements along with General Education:

-HUMANITIES/3 credits; not in the discipline of the major.
+Bachelor of Fine Arts Degrees require the following requirements along with General Education: HUMANITIES/3 credits; not in the discipline of the major.

 SOCIAL SCIENCES/3 credits; Students must take one of the following courses: